-The profits earned by the fund are regularly distributed among the unitholders, under the dividend option.
+Dividend Option: The profits earned by the fund are regularly distributed among the unit holders, under the dividend option.

 There are a variety of mutual funds in the market.
 Each fund has a different investment objective.
 Also, the minimum investment amount is as low as INR 500.
 This makes investing accessible to every individual.
 One can invest in a fund whose investment objective aligns with their financial goal.

-One of the major advantages of investing in mutual funds is that they offer diversification.
-Mutual funds invest in multiple instruments and companies, in case of equity.
+Diversification: One of the major advantages of investing in mutual funds is that they offer diversification.
+MFs invest in multiple instruments and companies, in case of equity.
 Therefore, the portfolio is well diversified and is subject to less volatility when compared to a pure stock investment.
 Mutual funds also diversify the risk by investing across various sectors and asset classes.

-Mutual funds are highly liquid investments.
+Liquidity: Mutual funds are highly liquid investments.
 Investors can enter and exit these investments at any time.
 Unlike fixed deposits, these investments have a flexible withdrawal policy.
-However, exit load and lock in period in case of ELSS funds have to take into consideration
+However, exit load and lock in period in case of ELSS funds have to be taken into consideration.

-One can invest in mutual funds with as low as INR 500.
-Mutual funds encourage investors to start small savings through Systematic Investment Plans (SIPs).
+Small Investments: One can invest in mutual funds with as low as INR 500.
+It encourage investors to start small savings through Systematic Investment Plans (SIPs).
 Therefore, mutual funds are suitable for all kinds of investors.
 As per the convenience of the investor, they can choose the investment amount and frequency for their SIPs.